cecilphillip/Akka.DI.Microsoft/README.md

 ## How to you use it?

 The best way to understand how to use it is by example.
-If you are already considering this extension then we will assume that you know how how to use the [Simple Injector](https://Microsoft.org/index.html) container.
-This example is demonstrating a system using [ConsistentHashing](http://getakka.net/docs/working-with-actors/Routers#consistenthashing) routing along with this extension.
+If you are already considering this extension then we will assume that you know how how to use the [Microsoft Dependency Injection](https://github.com/aspnet/DependencyInjection) container.

 Start by creating your container and registering your actors and dependencies.